Gravy94/BeInCpps/CamService/README.md

-# BeInCpps Project - CAM Service
+# BEinCPPS Project - CAM Service
 ## Usage
 ###Developer environment
 This installation use **Sesame Repository in Memory** and **Apache Tomcat 7 Maven embedded**